Can you please tell us a little bit about yourself and your career?

 Can you include artificial sweeteners in the low-carb diet?
 Is it as effective?

-You certainly can, it’s not going to impact upon getting into ketosis or on the amount of carbohydrates that you’re consuming.
+You certainly can, it’s not going to impact upon getting into ketosis or on the number of carbohydrates that you’re consuming.
 Personally, I’m not a big fan of artificial sweeteners.
-I know that the research is very divided, but there was another paper that came out this week suggesting that artificial sweeteners can impact upon weight gain in the long term.
+I know that the research is very divided, but there was another paper that came out this week suggesting that artificial sweeteners can impact weight gain in the long term.
 I would much rather people avoid sweeteners and avoid sugar altogether rather than using diet products to lose weight.

 Once a woman is pregnant, how much weight should she gain?